-(b) (i , ii) Instructions for employees to understand and adhere to the quality criteria, standards as well as work instructions and process mappings are all published on Patent Branch's website in both English and French.
+(v) Instructions for employees to understand and adhere to the quality criteria, standards as well as work instructions and process mappings are all published on Patent Branch's website in both English and French.
 These publications are all assigned to an owner and follow PB's procedure for control of documents for updates.